 As we get ready for well deserved holidays, IAB delivers one last key report for this year – the Q3 2015 Interactive Advertising Spend report.

 Based on the research provided quarterly by ZenithOptimedia we are seeing some big differences between local and global trends.
 Particularly in online video space, where both consumption and advertising investment is a lot higher than in New Zealand.
-In fact, in last quarter the online video spend dropped by 1% – first time since this channel has been included in the research.
+In fact, in last quarter the online video spend dropped by 1% – the first time since this channel has been included in the research.

 There is also no signs of slowing down for paid search, which is expected to grow by further 14% by 2017 globally.